Authorization Controller API

 Partial authorization

 Merchants determine whether they will accept partial authorizations.
-If the merchant accepts partial authorization, then partial_supported: true.
+If the merchant accepts partial authorizations, then partial_supported: true.

 If you hold the balance, populate partial_amount with the amount to authorize for the transaction and return response_code: 10 (approved for partial amount) or response_code: 87 (approved for partial purchase amount but not cash back).